Walking on Roads: 13 Safety Tips for Hikers

 Below, we offer 13 tips to help you stay safe when that time comes.

 1. Only walk on the road if it’s absolutely necessary to do so—if there’s a grass verge, sidewalk, or breakdown lane, use that.

 2. You should always be facing oncoming traffic.
-This will both allow you to see and be seen by any traffic that is headed your way, thereby making possible for you (or it) to avoid each other.
+This will both allow you to see and be seen by any traffic that is headed your way, thereby making it possible for you (or it) to avoid each other.

 If you’re in a country where they drive on the right (most of the world), then you should walk facing traffic on the left side of the road.
-Conversely, in countries which drive on the left, make sure and walk on the right side of the road.
+Conversely, in countries that drive on the left, make sure and walk on the right side of the road.
 Never walk in the same direction as the traffic.

 3. Make yourself visible to oncoming traffic by donning your brightest clothing.